AishwaryaMundalik/IrishAirlineAnalysis/README.md

 # Aspect-Based Sentiment Analysis Thesis

-This repository contains the research thesis, datasets, and scripts for **Aspect-Based Sentiment Analysis (ABSA)**.
+This repository contains the research project structure, datasets, and scripts for **Aspect-Based Sentiment Analysis (ABSA)**.
 The project focuses on analyzing sentiments at a granular level by categorizing opinions based on specific aspects rather than overall sentiment.

 ## Folder Structure
 - **📂 data/** – Datasets used for training, validation, and testing (CSV, ODS, TXT).